Neo23x0/Loki/README.md

 To include the msvcr100.dll to improve the target os compatibility change the line in the file `./loki/loki.spec` that contains `a.bianries,` to the following:

     a.binaries + [('msvcr100.dll', 'C:\Windows\System32\msvcr100.dll', 'BINARY')],

+# Use LOKI on Mac OS X

+- Download Yara sources from [here](https://github.com/plusvic/yara/releases/tag/v3.4.0)
+- Change to folder ```yara-python```
+- Run ```python setup.py install```
+- Also install the requirement mentioned above by ```sudo pip install colorama```

+# Antivirus - False Positives

+The compiled scanner may be detected by antivirus engines.
+This is caused by the fact that the scanner is a compiled python script that implement some file system and process scanning features that are also used in compiled malware code.

+If you don't trust the compiled executable, please compile it yourself.

 # License